johnnyadora/johnnyadora.github.io/_pages/about.md

   width: 600
 ---

-Hello, I'm Johnny Adora and this is my story:
+Hello, I'm JoAdora and this is my story:
 Growing up by the Belgian seaside, I got into sports such as kitesurfing and skateboarding from a very young age, which gave me a passion for boards and their designs.

 I started by painting on my first skateboard which I got when I was 11 years old.